 Critical/high priority risks: These risks are the most severe, so they must be dealt with immediately.
 Most teams choose to escalate critical risks to meet a deadline or serve a need before it balloons out of control.

 Major risks: These risks carry slightly less severe potential consequences than critical risks.
 But they should still be treated with urgency.

-Moderate risks: Risks that fall under this category are not high priority.
+Moderate risks: Risks that fall under this category are not a high priority.
 They are usually associated with devising an alternate strategy to overcome a setback during a project.

 Minor risks: The team should address these risks only once the others have been mitigated.

-Create your own risk matrix
+How to create your own risk matrix in 4 steps

 The risk matrix comprises a series of sticky notes in a grid set across two axes: probability—from rare to very likely, and impact—from trivial to extreme.
 This allows you to not only get the full scope of all the potential business risks that you face but also prioritize them by urgency.
 Miro’s whiteboard tool is the perfect canvas to create and share your risk matrix.

 First, get started by selecting this Risk Matrix template and opening it on a Miro board.

 Step 2: Brainstorm risks